Efrat-Taig/training-lora/README.md

-# Training LoRA with Bria's Text-to-Image Model on SDXL
+# Training LoRA with Bria's Text-to-Image Model

 This repository contains files for training LoRA using Bria's compatible text-to-image models with SDXL, allowing easy setup and execution.